jqiao26/block-crawler/README.md

 The `transaction` query selects the `block` number and sum of the `transactions` ordered by sorted values (desc) and gets the max transferred value by using limit 1.
 A left join was used to get the records from the `transaction`s table where the foreign key `blockHash` matched the `block`'s `hash` key.
 The timestamp was filtered in the `blocks` table to be between `start_hex` and `end_hex` inclusive.

-After executing the SQL command, I used `cursor.fetchone()` to get the max value transferred (otherwise setting it to -1).
+After executing the SQL command, I used `cursor.fetchone()` to get the max value transferred,otherwise setting it to a default tuple `(-1, float('-inf')`.
 The return type from the script is a tuple including the block number and its associated sum of transaction values (amount transferred).

 ## Models Section